First Faculty of Medicine, Charles University: Admissions

 Admission to the faculty is based on performance in high school (Biology, Chemistry and Physics), English proficiency and performance in entrance exams.
 Entrance examinations are conducted at the university and by some representative offices abroad, and are considered to be among the hardest university entrance exams in Europe.
 After the entrance exams, MMI interviews are conducted with successful candidates.

 Most of the international students studying medicine at the institute originate from the United States, Canada, United Kingdom, Norway, Sweden, Germany, Italy, Greece, Portugal, Israel, Malaysia, India and the Middle East, and more.

 Academics

 Around 3400 students are enrolled in the First Faculty of Medicine.
 Most teaching facilities are located in the centre of Prague, near Charles Square, I. P. Pavlova and Albertov.
 The majority of clinical instruction takes place at the General University Hospital in Prague, and other teaching hospitals include the Military University Hospital in Prague, Thomayer University Hospital, Bulovka Hospital and Motol University Hospital.

 The faculty runs bachelor's and master's degrees, and several Ph.D. study programmes.
 The two main study programmes at the faculty are General Medicine and Dentistry, taught either in English (paid) or Czech (free).
-The Medicine program lasts for 6 years, and Dentistry for 5 years.
+The Medicine programme lasts for 6 years, and Dentistry for 5 years.

 The teaching staff consists of around 110 professors, 150 associate professors and around 700 assistant professors.
 Alongside preclinical and clinical teaching, the faculty is also an active research institution.